Approx Reading Time: 5 minutes

 There is only one way out of this crisis for fantasy, and that is to take up the mantle of the great tradition carried by Tolkien and the Inklings.
 This tradition understands the value of myth not just for fantasy but for the Salvation of all men as well.
 One needs only to look at how Tolkien used myth to convert Lewis into a fervent Christian.
 Myth is powerful and that power must be used for the ultimate Good of men.
 Unlike the modern understanding of the genre, this tradition exhorts us to use fantasy and myth, to bring us all closer to the source of all wonder, Beauty, meaning, and transcendence, that Master Storyteller Who reveals to us the sub-stories we are to tell.
 Therefore, if one intends to take up the torch from Tolkien and the Inklings, he must understand and adopt Tolkien’s approach.
 He must not see the world through the lens of modernity.
 Instead, he must know that the world is truly enchanted and Sacramental and portray it as such in his sub-creation.
 Only by returning to the true legacy of Tolkien, which is the sanctified myth, (and not some shallow superficial element) will the fantasy genre be saved.
 God helps us all in that task.

 Written by Athanasius Goodman.
-Goodman is a young Catholic reactionary writer interested in matters of theology, philosophy, history, the arts and culture in general.
-He is from Buenos Aires, Argentina.
+Goodman is a young Catholic reactionary writer interested in theology, philosophy, history, the arts, and culture in general.
 Twitter at: https://twitter.com/AngryAthanasius